Sir Lucious Left Foot: The Son of Chico Dusty: Reviews

 Sir Lucious Left Foot: The Son of Chico Dusty was met with rave reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 90, which indicates "universal acclaim", based on 33 reviews.
+On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 90 based on 33 reviews, which indicates "universal acclaim".
 AllMusic editor Andy Kellman called it "one of the loosest, most varied, and entertaining albums of its time".
 Entertainment Weeklys Simon Vozick-Levinson called the album "a stunningly realized solo debut".
 Alexis Petridis of The Guardian praised its "kaleidoscopic range of musical influences" and Big Boi's lyrics.
 Rob Harvilla of The Village Voice called it "fantastic, by turns triumphant, defiant, and gleefully crass [...] it feels triumphant and relieved and epic even if you discount the tortured backstory".
 Seth Colter Walls of Newsweek stated "Big Boi makes the contemporary trappings of hip-hop sound funkier than just about anyone".
-Adam Downer of Sputnikmusic called it "a brilliant record" and commented that "the beats are killer, the verses sick, the pacing perfect, and the skits are actually pretty funny".

 Los Angeles Times writer Ann Powers praised its music's "depth and complexity", adding that it "highlights his focused language skills within musical settings that touch upon rock, electro, dubstep and classical fanfare, grounded in a thick bottom that guarantees plenty of booty bounce".
 Gregg Lipkin of PopMatters praised the album's "shifting tones and musical invention".
 Sean Fennessey of Spin praised its bass-heavy tracks and called Big Boi "a deceptively elegant rhymer".
 Rolling Stone writer Jody Rosen commented on Big Boi's performance, "He's got an inimitably slick and speedy flow and a personality bigger and more forceful than anything his producers can throw at him".
 Pitchforks Tom Breihan called the album "inventive, bizarre, joyous, and masterful" and stated "He just does so many things with his voice and cadence, letting his words fall over the snares one moment and fighting upstream against the beat the next [...] blissfully free of both old-man hectoring and drug-rap nihilism".

 In a mixed review, Andy Gill of The Independent felt it was "not as immediately engaging" as Big Boi's Speakerboxxx album, noting "a laziness about some of the rhyming".
 While noting his boastful "lyrical slackening" as a minor flaw, Slant Magazines Jesse Cataldo found Big Boi "consistently in fine, tongue-tying form" and described the album as "rigidly focused and almost uniformly strong [...] by-the-books hip-hop with just the right proportion of ingredients".
 In MSN Music, Robert Christgau observed a "pervasive albeit incoherent musicality" and "a succession of enjoyable songs with plenty to offer", but ultimately lamented that, "without OutKast's synergy, few of [Big Boi's] many good moves are slam dunks."